-So, what are some of those artist interview questions you definitely should practice answering?
-Check them out below.
+So, what are some of those questions you definitely should practice answering?

 1.What’s your background?

 This line of artist interview questions shouldn’t simply be met with “I’m from ___. ” Instead, you should use this question as an opportunity to highlight those aspects of your cultural background that make you and your work unique, with bonus points if you can tie your life experiences to your artwork.
 Did your upbringing prompt a specific reference point within your work?
-Is your work informed by certain concepts or themes from your cultural heritage?
-In addition, you’ll want to use this question to discuss your educational background or any experience that may have contributed to your evolution as an artist.
+Is your work informed by certain concepts or themes from your childhood, background, socio-economic status, where you lived or were raised?
+How does this impact how you see the world and create art?
+In addition, you’ll want to use this question to discuss your educational background and any experiences that may have contributed to your evolution as an artist.

 2. What does your work aim to say?

-The answer to these types of artist interview questions should be more introspective than simply what inspires you.
-Instead, you should frame your answer in a manner that explains how these inspirations are warped to form a cohesive narrative that sparks a dialogue about your work.
+The answer to this artist interview questions should be more introspective than simply what inspires you.
+Instead, you should frame your answer in a manner that explains why and how viewers should consider your work; how it forms a cohesive narrative that sparks a dialogue about your work.
 For example, perhaps you’re an artist working with recyclable materials because you’re inspired by their texture and pliability.
 In working with these materials, you’ve come to reflect quite a bit about waste and harmfulness, and these materials’ inherent role in the effects of global warming.
 Your work, therefore, comments on environmental issues through the use of recyclable materials.

 3. How does your work comment on current social or political issues?

-In framing your answer to these types of artist interview questions, consider which materials or aspects of your work make a comment on current events.
+In framing your answer this artist interview questions, consider which materials or aspects of your work make a comment on current events or societal issues.
 Similar to the question above, it’s important to remember that some of the most revered artistic work always plays a deeper role in the transformation of societies.
 If you aren’t considering how your work relates to the current sociopolitical landscape, you are missing out on an important opportunity to join a broader conversation in the art world.
-If you’re not already considering how your work is imbued with these themes, consider how you might deepen your practice to explore more substantial issues.
+If you’re not already considering how your work is addressing these themes, consider how you might deepen your practice to explore more substantial issues.